 This important project could not have been possible without the support of concerned and enthusiastic sponsors.
 Find out who helped make the Solatrium a reality >

 Students in WPI's new architectural engineering program are crafting most aspects of the house, including structural design, mechanical and electrical systems, and energy modeling.

 The project is a natural extension of WPI’s project-based educational program, in which students apply practical knowledge to providing solutions for real-world needs.
 Here they display the innovation that will be required to meet tomorrow’s energy—and living—demands.

 The governments of the United States and the People's Republic of China have a common goal in fostering sustainable economic and social development while encouraging the use of renewable energy.
-Cooperative international efforts such as the Solar Decathlon attract the best and brightest to direct their education and abilities toward building a more optimistic future for our planet.
+Cooperative international efforts such as Solar Decathlon China attract the best and brightest to direct their education and abilities toward building a more optimistic future for our planet.

 |Teams will be judged on:|

 February 15, 2013